-Keene W. Bartley (firstname.lastname@example.org) is a partner in Schulman, LeRoy & Bennett, PC and has been practicing with the firm since 1982.
+Keene W. Bartley (firstname.lastname@example.org) is a partner and serves as co-manager of Schulman, LeRoy & Bennett, PC and has been practicing with the firm since 1982.
 Mr. Bartley received a B.A. from David Lipscomb College in 1979 and a J.D. from Memphis State University in 1982.
 His areas of practice include civil litigation with special emphasis in the areas of construction law, arbitration and mediation, general business transactions, commercial real estate sales, development, financing, commercial leasing and management issues, and matters arising from the retail sale of petroleum products.
-Mr. Bartley has an “AV” rating from Martindale Hubble reflecting the highest level of professional ability and ethical standards as determined by peer review by attorneys and members of the judiciary.
+Mr. Bartley has an “AV” rating from Martindale Hubble reflecting the highest level of professional ability and ethical standards as determined by peer review from practicing attorneys and members of the judiciary.

 Mr. Bartley’s primary area of emphasis arises in construction disputes where he represents General Contractors, Specialty Contractors, Owners, Lenders, and Design Professionals in litigation and arbitration proceedings throughout the Southeastern United States.

-Mr. Bartley is certified as an Arbitrator by the American Arbitration Association, serving on the Construction and Commercial Panels, including membership on the panel for hearing Large, Complex Construction Disputes.
+Mr. Bartley is certified as an Arbitrator by the American Arbitration Association, serving on both the Construction and the Commercial Panels, including membership on the panel for hearing Large, Complex Construction Disputes.
 Mr. Bartley also serves as an arbitrator for court appointed and private arbitration proceedings.

 Mr. Bartley recieved his designation as a Rule 31 General Civil Mediator by the Alternate Dispue Resolution Commission of the Tennessee Supreme Court in 2021.